Introduction

 Findings and Implications

-The study found that few-shot learning consistently outperformed zero-shot learning, with CoT prompting when paired with rich contextual instructions and scoring rubrics significantly improving scoring accuracy.
+The paper found that few-shot learning consistently outperformed zero-shot learning, with CoT prompting when paired with rich contextual instructions and scoring rubrics significantly improving scoring accuracy.
 Moreover, GPT-4 exhibited superior performance over GPT-3.5.
 Interestingly, using a single-call strategy with GPT-4 was more effective than ensemble voting strategies, hinting at the enhanced reasoning capacity of the former.
 The research underscores how CoT, particularly when detailed with contextual cues, elevates the scoring precision of LLMs.

 In conclusion, the integration of LLMs and CoT within automatic scoring demonstrates the potential of these models to render precise, timely, and transparent assessments.
 The enhanced accuracy and the propensity of the LLMs to provide domain-specific reasoning while generating interpretable scores holds promise not only for research but also for practical applications in educational settings.
-Thus, the adoption of LLMs could spur significant advancements in the realm of education, rendering sophisticated AI tools both accessible and comprehensible for educators and learners alike.
+Thus, the adoption of LLMs could spur significant advancements in the field of education, rendering sophisticated AI tools both accessible and comprehensible for educators and learners alike.